ShyftXero/byoctf_discord/README.md

 Players can trade points amongst themselves for favors, info, etc.

-I'm not a great dev so code is a hodge-podge, but 100% of the time 90% of the time.
+I'm not a great dev so code is a hodge-podge, but 90% of the time it works 100% of the time.

 People kept asking if fs2600 was going to host Shell On The Border again.
 My answer internally was 'not until the byoc framework is done.'
 Here we are...